babldev/slack-missiles/README.md

 Does `/shoot right 1000` move the device for 1 second?

-### Calibrate targets.json to your liking
+### Update settings.py

 The format is [X, Y], declaring how much the device moves right and then up before shooting.
+Add a slackbot remote control command if you'd like to have launch alerts.

 ## Notes